 The researchers believe that it is highly possible to attach Mobile Jet Spore Samplers to school buses, consultant’s vehicles, or courier vehicles, submitting air samples quickly to the molecular diagnostic center of SARDI for quicker analysis.
 Dr. Kimber stated that this is likely to impact the selection of fungicide timings by farmers, not only the time of application.
 Sometimes, low levels could be as valuable as high returns.
 The development of Insect Suction Trap is also under focus by the team.
 It was utilized in the previous year for monitoring aphid incursion of a Russian wheat.
 In that instance, similar smart technology was applied by scientists for identifying insects of interest from a variety of bugs.
 The researchers were even capable of identifying a single aphid specifically from the whole collection of insects, from bees & moths to tiny aphids & midges.

-Dr. Kimber stated that although gold standard if the insect samplers & identification was possessed by UK-based Rothamsted Research, the identification was performed visually under microscope with a team of people for sorting through the samples.
-Dr. Kimber said that they wanted to approach this identification from point of view of utilising molecular assays, where their strengths really are.
+Dr. Kimber stated that although gold standard if the insect samplers & identification was possessed by UK-based Rothamsted Research, the identification was performed visually under a microscope with a team of people for sorting through the samples.
+Dr. Kimber said that they wanted to approach this identification from point of view of utilizing molecular assays, where their strengths really are.
 The technologies that were developed monitored two types of pathogens viz. endemic- the ones already managed by growers annually- and the exotic- ones that Australia requires to be continuously monitored for but is free from.
-A great example of an endemic disease discerned to be monitored is spot of net blotch, whereas an example of exotic disease is the barley stripe rust.
-These trails on insect trapping technology is revolutionising grain pest battles across the country.
+A great example of an endemic disease discerned to be monitored is a spot of net blotch, whereas an example of exotic disease is the barley stripe rust.
+These trails of insect trapping technology are revolutionizing grain pest battles across the country.